carlos-ai-bit/Simple-Analog-Clock/README.md

 3.NPM INSTALL

-4.Read through the code()
+4.Read through the code

 # BEHAVIOURAL DRIVEN DEVELOPMENT(BBD)

-The project entails About me, products that i offer, how to contact me, the skills that i acquire, web design, my work and video editing tools.
+The design simply shows time in seconds,minutes and hours.All illustrated by clock hands respectively.

 # LIVE LINK

-I have deployed this project in my GitHub page and also in my gh-pages () it's one of my repositories
+I have deployed this project in my GitHub page and also in my gh-pages ( https://carlos-ai-bit.github.io/Simple-Analog-Clock/) it's one of my repositories

 # BUGS